-2.17.5 mpcd.stream
+2.17.6 mpcd.stream

-bulk Bulk fluid streaming geometry. slit Parallel plate (slit) streaming geometry.
+bulk Bulk fluid streaming geometry. slit Parallel plate (slit) streaming geometry. slit_pore Parallel plate (slit) pore streaming geometry.

 MPCD streaming methods

 An MPCD streaming method is required to update the particle positions over time.
 It is meant to be used in conjunction with an integrator and collision method (see collide).
 Particle positions are propagated ballistically according to Newton's equations using a velocity-Verlet scheme for a time Δt :